 Whilst each scheme is different and you should check the details of your current pension, if you have a defined benefit pension and die before you retire, your scheme may actually pay out a tax-free lump sum that’s typically two or four times your salary.
 It may also provide what’s known as a ‘survivor’s pension’ to your beneficiaries.

 If you’ve already retired and started receiving an income from your final salary pension when you die, usually a proportion of your pension will be paid to your spouse or partner and/ or any dependent children.
 These post death benefits can be hugely valuable, so it’s worth speaking to your current pension provider to understand your own situation.
+You can find out more about this subject in our article What happens to my pension when I die?

 I could lose my pension if my employer runs into financial difficulties